vnool/PHP-to-C/README.md

 #PHP-to-C

-BinaryPHP is a PHP To C++ converter which will convert PHP scripts into C++ equivalents ready to be compiled using any ANSI compiler.
+BinaryPHP is a PHP To C++ converter, which will convert PHP scripts into C++ equivalents ready to be compiled using any ANSI compiler.

 ##DEPENDS